Smudge202/smudge202.github.io/_posts/2016-07-23-clean-space-lunar-orbit.md

 _Moon orbiting the Sun, locked to the Earth.
 [Image from Wiki](https://commons.wikimedia.org/wiki/File:Moon_trajectory1.svg)_

 As is hopefully evident from the image above, the [Earth-Moon system](https://en.wikipedia.org/wiki/Orbit_of_the_Moon#Path_of_Earth_and_Moon_around_Sun) is better considered as a [_binary planet_](https://en.wikipedia.org/wiki/Double_planet) than the more typical images depicting Moon's orbit of Earth.
-The acceleration of gravity applied to the moon by the Sun(~0.00596m/s$^2$) is actually twice that of the force applied to the moon from Earth (~0.0026967m/s$^2$).
+The acceleration of gravity applied to the moon by the Sun (~0.00596m/s$^2$) is actually twice that of the force applied to the moon from Earth (~0.0026967m/s$^2$).

 ## Clean Space

 For those of you new here or whom glazed over the [_Clean Space Introduction_](http://blog.devbot.net/clean-space-introduction/), _Clean Space_ is the game I'm working on.
 I've been defining the game in day dreams and thought for at least a decade, but finally decided I had the capacity to make it a reality about 6 months ago.
 I've barely scratched the surface for game content so far, but the planning is well underway and there are some substantial amounts of code tucked away in private repositories as I work through the early stages.

 I have built a great support group so far to assist with design decisions, discussions over theoretical physics, and have several people keen to help out with (or at least peek at) the codebase.
 Despite a great deal of advice to the contrary (and apparent lack of sane judgement), my _first_ game is set to be a **massive** undertaking.
 When asked, I tend to repeat that I don't believe the game will even be in demo stages for at least another 24 months.
-However, I plan to share as much of the journey as I can through blogs like these, and the odd technical demonstration.
+However, I plan to share as much of the journey as I can through blogs like these, the odd technical demonstration, and a couple game design [revelations](http://blog.devbot.net/clean-space-lunar-orbit/#independent-observation) along the way.

 ## Goal